bilalq/poetica/README.md

 _A social network for poets_

 This application was built using MySQL and CodeIgniter, an MVC (Model-View-Controller) framework for PHP.
+SQL queries are all defined in models.

-URL routes are defined as `controller_name/function_name/arg1/arg2/...`
+URI routes are defined as `controller_name/function_name/arg1/arg2/...`

 Some routes are explicitly overriden in `application/config/routes.php`

-SQL queries are all definied within models

 ##Application Structure